kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

 ```

 - We must specify a status code for the pages we want our users to access.
-- Other other that cannot be accessed will lead to a 404 status code.
+- Others that cannot be accessed will lead to a 404 status code.
 - `content-type: text/plain` will return `res.write()` data as a text, event if it contains an html, it will render as a text.
 - Http status code 201 is used to show that post request is successful.